-The Land Conservation Department has been working with landowners to speed the stabilization process by removing excess deposits of topsoil within the stream corridor and recreating riparian floodplains to reduce water velocity and soil erosion.
+Given the extent and severity of streambank erosion in the watershed, the Green Lake Land Conservation Department has been working with landowners to speed the stabilization process by removing excess deposits of topsoil within the stream corridor and recreating riparian floodplains to reduce water velocity and soil erosion.
 Tree canopies are thinned, and soil stabilizing seed mixtures are planted in the process.

 With the aid of the GIS-based data and interpretive maps, Land Conservation Department staff has had success when contacting landowners who have property severely eroding streambanks.
 In some instances, these landowners have entered into conservation agreements to stabilize and restore the banks.
 Over three miles of streams banks have been stabilized following the 2014 inventory, with work continuing as staff and funding become available.
 Funding has been provided from several sources including landowners, Green Lake County, Natural Resource Conservation Service, Green Lake Sanitary District, and Green Lake Association.